2 Day Congaree National Park Itinerary

 Have lunch at one of the picnic tables around the Harry Hampton Visitors Center.

-There are several covered picnic tables outside of the visitors center next to the parking lot.
+There are several covered picnic tables outside of the visitors center next to the parking lot that are kept clean.
+Each table can fit 6-8 people.

 The next point on your itinerary is to head out into the park!